phir2-lab/hratc2017_robot/maps/geoloc/README.md

 # Geo-Localization

-This is a simple python script which implements a class with methods for trilateration of 2D points in the real world, returning their geodesic coordinates.
+This is a simple python script which implements a class with methods for trilateration of 2D points in the real world, returning their geodetic coordinates.
-You must provide (as a list) the real line-of-sight distances from your fixed points to the target point, though.
+You must provide (as a list) the real line-of-sight distances from your fixed points to the target point.

 ## Usage